serras/emacs-haskell-tutorial/tutorial.md

 In order to get `company-ghc`, you first need to install it using the package manager.
 As a reminder, press `M-x package-install` and when asked, tell the system to install `company-ghc`.

 The `company-ghc` name comes from the fact that it makes use of [`company-mode`](http://company-mode.github.io/), a Emacs minor mode which helps building completion features.
-Note that the package manager takes care that `company-mode` is also installed when doing so for `company-ghc`, so you don need to worry about that.
+Note that the package manager ensures that `company-mode` is also installed when installing `company-ghc`, so you don't need to worry about that.

 There are two ways to enable `company-mode` for Emacs.
 The first one is enabling it for all types of files.
 Note that this will show completion in every other kind of file in your system, so it may not be what you wanted.
 To have completions via `company-mode` globally, add to your configuration file the following lines:
 ```lisp